apivideo/api.video-documentation/vod/create-summaries.md

 - `missing`: the source for a summary is not present.
 - `waiting` : the source video is being processed and a summary will be generated.
 - `failed`: a technical issue prevented summary generation.
 - `completed`: the summary is generated.
-Subscribe to the [`video.summary.generated`](/reference/api/Webhooks#video-summary-generated) webhook to get a notification when this happes.
+Subscribe to the [`video.summary.generated`](/reference/api/Webhooks#video-summary-generated) webhook to get a notification when this happens.
 - `unprocessable`: the source video is unsuitable for summary generation.
 An example for this is a source video that has no audio, or has less than 50 words.

 ## Supported languages